 I'm afraid this is just a limitation in the way that page passwords work.
 It's only meant to protect the content of pages.
 When you set the page as the "Posts page" at /wp-admin/options-reading.php, you're no longer displaying the page content at all - you're just hijacking the URL of the page.

 I'm assigning this ticket to Scott in case he's aware of a way to password-protected the post archive.
 My guess is that there is not, and the only option is to make the entire site non-public (Site Visibility at /wp-admin/options-reading.php)

-#2 Updated by Laurie Hurson 5 months ago
+#2 Updated by Laurie Hurson over 2 years ago

 Thanks for this explanation Boone.